-Out Loud Conversation, 2020
+Out Loud Conversation, 2020.

 Voice and video projection, conversation, 30 mins.

-This work investigates how the Palestinian scale in refugee camps can bring us together in times of crises.
-Gathered on a rooftop in Mohammad Amin refugee camp, individuals from diverse backgrounds—Jordanians, Palestinians, Sudanese, Iraqis, and Syrians—came together to express hopeful visions for 2047.
-Our voices, amplified through speakers, resonated throughout the entire neighbourhood, where buildings are hoding each other tight, reaching the ears of fellow camp residents.
-Our aim was to spread optimism across the camp, concluding 2020 on a positive note in the aftermath of the COVID-19 pandemic.
+Gathered on a rooftop in Mohammad Amin refugee camp, individuals from diverse backgrounds-Jordanians, Palestinians, Sudanese, Iraqis, and Syrians-came together to express hopeful visions for 2047.
+Our voices were amplified through speakers, resonated throughout the entire neighbourhood, where buildings are hoding each other tight, reaching the ears of other people residing in the camp.
+Our aim was to spread care across the camp, concluding 2020 on a positive note in the aftermath of the COVID-19 pandemic.

 Out Loud Conversation is a response to the global arts festival "Projection Art Festival Project/Forward 2047."
 The festival highlights artworks of resilience, hope, and imagination from around the world, focusing on unconventional public spaces in Jordan, Kenya, Nepal, Indonesia, Colombia, and Peru